Miss Charli Stoneman

 Charli has also worked closely with GSK throughout her project and has provided them with genetic evidence to help support ongoing clinical trials into a novel treatment for anaemia due to chronic kidney disease.
 She has gained extensive expereince of being in an industry setting and translating genetic findings to impact drug development and patient care.
 She undertook a project with them working on pQTL data, colocalisation analysis and finemapping approaches to help improve their current genetics pipelines and identify novel target-indication pairs which has led to downstream development of novel treatments.

 PhD project: Using human genetics to inform the drug discovery pipeline

-This research focuses on identifying genetic variants that influence circulating factors, like erythropoietin (EPO) and pro-adrenomedullin (Pro-ADM), which are altered in chronic kidney disease (CKD) and adverse cardiac outcomes.
-These variants will then be used as instruments to carry out Mendelian Randomisation to test the causal relationship between higher levels of circulating EPO, pro-ADM and haemoglobin and adverse cardiac outcomes.
+This research focuses on identifying genetic variants that influence circulating factors, like erythropoietin (EPO), which is altered in chronic kidney disease (CKD) and adverse cardiac outcomes.
+These variants will then be used as instruments to carry out Mendelian Randomisation to test the causal relationship between higher levels of circulating EPO and haemoglobin and adverse cardiac outcomes.
 Data will be obtained from the UK Biobank alongside the InCHIANTI, PREVEND and HealthABC studies.